Today's Thursday • 6 mins read

 8 Practical Tips To Stop Eating Mindlessly

-Please keep in mind that if your eating habits are mostly around emotional issues, and you cannot control those issues on your own, you might need to consult a counselor.
+Please keep in mind that if your eating habits are mostly around emotional issues, consider reaching out to a mental health clinician.

 1. Change Your Food Buying Pattern

-Do not buy food when you’re hungry, when you’re disappointed, or when you’re too happy.
+Do not buy food when you’re hungry, disappointed, or too happy.

 2. Change Your Behavior When You Eat